 Store users and user populations in Identity Pools

-Identity Pools store user data within the SecureAuth infrastructure, offering an alternative to the Bring Your Own Identity (BYOID) approach.
-After adding an Identity Pool to your tenant, connect it as an Identity Provider (IdP) to specific workspaces.
-End users can then log in to SecureAuth or register in the Identity Pool.
-Choose authentication methods like passwords, one-time passcodes (OTP), or passkeys.
-This guide explains how to manage Identity Pools and add users.
+Workspace Identity Pools store user data securely within SecureAuth CIAM, giving you full control over authentication without relying on external identity providers (BYOID).
+After adding an Identity Pool to your workspace, connect it as an Identity Provider (IdP) to enable user login and registration.
+Configure authentication methods like passwords, one-time passcodes (OTP), or passkeys to meet your workspace needs.
+This guide covers how to create and manage Identity Pools in a workspace and add users.

 Add an Identity Pool

-Create an Identity Pool to store user data and manage authentication settings.
+Create an Identity Pool in your workspace to store user data and manage authentication settings specific to that workspace.

 Result: The pool is created but has no users yet.